KazhimRycerz/KazhimRycerz/README.md

 ### Hi there 👋, it's me

 # Joachim Ritter
-Journalist, manager, creator of opportunities, currently learning website coding.
+Journalist, manager, creator of opportunities, currently developing my skills in website coding.

 <img src="./fingerprint_homepage.jpg"/>

-I have been a journalist and publisher for 40 years and currently learning full stack webdesign at the Digital Carrer Institute in Germany.
+I have been a journalist and publisher for 40 years and currently fionnished my full stack webdesign course at the Digital Carrer Institute in Germany.
 I like to learn all about the possibilities of publishing and communicating online.
 My goal for the future is to find new ways of publishing including
 - contents
 - economy
 - marketing